MicrosoftDocs/security/zero-trust/integrate/sentinel-workbook.md

 - **Red panes** list customer responsibilities and items not covered in the workbook.
 For example:

     :::image type="content" source="../media/integrate/sentinel-workbook/example-not-included.png" alt-text="Screenshot of a sample red pane for items not included in the workbook.":::

+In both the workbook template and the saved workbook:

 - :::image type="icon" source="../media/integrate/sentinel-workbook/icon-requirement.png" border="false"::: **Items with a blue diamond** list requirements, such as required logs for that pane.